Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: From to a compatible unitary coboundary wqh structure on

-We claim that an associator on an arbitrary triple is determined by its values on the special triples $(V_\lambda, V, V)$, $(V, V_\lambda, V)$, $(V, V, V_\lambda)$ and we have showed the claim in Lemma \ref{claim0}.
-The claim implies that assuming that the CFT-type pre-associator associated to $(F_0, G_0)$ satisfies the pentagon equation, then it coincides with the former associator of $A(V_{{\mathfrak g}_k})$ constructed in Theorem \ref{Zhu_as_a_compatible_unitary_wqh} (a) on every triple of representations.
-The last statement follows from Prop. \ref{construction_of_associativity_morphism_from_CFT_type_property} and Theorem \ref{TK_algebraic}. \end{proof}
+\begin{rem} An associator on an arbitrary triple is uniquely determined by its values on the family ${\mathcal V}$ of triples $(V_\lambda, V, V)$, $(V, V_\lambda, V)$, $(V, V, V_\lambda)$ under some extra assumptions.
+This claim is stated and proved in Theorem \ref{claim1}.
+The claim implies that any other associator on $A(V_{{\mathfrak g}_k})$ that restricts to a CFT-type pre-associator associated to the same pair $(F_0, G_0)$, it must coincide with the associator of $A(V_{{\mathfrak g}_k})$ constructed in Theorem \ref{Zhu_as_a_compatible_unitary_wqh} (a) on every triple of representations.
+We shall find in Theorem \ref{HL_is_of_CFT_type} that also Huang-Lepowsky associativity morphisms restrict to the same CFT-type pre-associator $\Phi_{F_0.
+G_0}$ on ${\mathcal V}$. \end{rem}

 \begin{rem} If one knew that this CFT-type pre-associator is an associator, then it must coincide with the former associator of $A(V_{{\mathfrak g}_k})$ constructed in Theorem \ref{Zhu_as_a_compatible_unitary_wqh}.
-It would also follow that $A(V_{{\mathfrak g}_k})$ becomes a $w$-Hopf algebra in this way. \end{rem}
+It would also follow that $A(V_{{\mathfrak g}_k})$ becomes a weak Hopf algebra in this way. \end{rem}

 The proof of the following lemma is interesting.
 It gives an explanation of the displacement of the spectral decomposition of the action of $\overline{R}^U$ on a tensor product of Weyl modules of $U_{q_0}({\mathfrak g})$ in the alcove with respect to the decomposition into irreducible components, met in the proof of Theorem \ref{Zhu_as_a_compatible_unitary_wqh}, as a phenomenon arising from quantization, that in some sense fixes the position of the eigenspaces of $\overline{R}^U$ and displaces the simple components of a tensor product along Wenzl continuous arch on the circle from $1$ to $q_0$.